 TRICK: How to Measure Short Vertical Support Dowels

 Once a cake tier is fully frosted, it’s time to measure its interior height in order to determine the length of interior support dowels needed.
 I’ve found the most accurate way to do this is by inserting a lollypop stick or long wood skewer (commission earned) dull-side-down through the cake until it hits the cardboard base.
 With a pen or pencil, mark the skewer at the point where it meets the cake’s surface.
 Then pull the skewer out of the cake and use its mark to measure the dowels for cutting.

 I’ve found that I get better results when I use the skewer’s mark minus 1/8” (3 mm) to determine the length to cut dowels.
 Making them just a little bit short guarantees the two tiers being joined will touch all the way around.
 A seal between tiers maximizes stability.

 How to Cut Wood Dowels with a Handheld Saw

-Another option is to use a handheld reciprocating saw like the one seen in the photo above.
+Another option is to use a handheld reciprocating saw (commission earned) like the one seen in the photo above.
 It is not the most accurate tool.
 It cuts aggressively and is quite likely to splinter the wood.
 But it gets the job done.
 Whenever using the type of tool that saws back and forth, it helps to first secure the dowels together with tape so their ends are flush.
 Then mark and cut them all at once.
 That way, they come out even.